Marius321/Northwind-Dashboard/README.md

-# Northwind-Dashboard
+# Northwind-Sales-Dashboard
-The files and scripts included in the creation of my Northwind Dashbaord
+This repository includes the database scripts and other information used in the creation of the Northwind Dashboard.